bymattlee/bymattlee-11ty-starter/README.md

 * Generates a sitemap based on the HTML files in `dist`

 ##### Robots.txt
-* Generates robots.txt file
+* Generates a robots.txt file
-* Configuration can be found in `gulpfile.babel.js/config.js`
+* Configuration can be found in `src/site/robots.njk`